-You must provide database passwords for the Hive and Oozie services and the Master Secret for Knox.
+You must provide database passwords for the Hive and Oozie services, the Master Secret for Knox, the Grafana database password.
 Using Hive as an example, choose the Hive tab and expand the Advanced section.
 In Database Password field marked in red, provide a password, then retype to confirm it.

-By default, Ambari will install a new MySQL instance for the Hive Metastore and install a Derby instance for Oozie.
-If you plan to use existing databases for MySQL/MariaDB, modify these options before proceeding.
+By default, Ambari installs a new MySQL instance for the Hive Metastore and install a Derby instance for Oozie.
+If you plan to use existing databases for MySQL/MariaDB, Oracle or PostgreSQL, modify these options before proceeding.

-Oracle, PostgreSQL, Microsoft SQL Server, or SQL Anywhere database options are not supported.
+Using the Microsoft SQL Server or SQL Anywhere database options are not supported.